hotwebmatter/BonusApp/README.md

 Bonus is $67,000.00
 ```
 The expected output for "Rosa Caili" seems to be off by $10,000.00
+in the spec.

-in the spec (it calls for a bonus of $77,000.00 but my algorithm
+(It calls for a bonus of $77,000.00 but my algorithm
 calculates a bonus of only $67,000.00).

 I'm confident that my algorithm is correct.
 See below: